-Swissquote doesn't charge an inactivity fee and you can trade an impressive selection of funds for favorable fees.
-On the other hand, trading fees are generally high, including for stocks and ETFs, and there is a fee for withdrawing your money.
+Swissquote charges no inactivity fee and you can trade an impressive selection of funds for favorable fees.
+On the other hand, trading fees are generally high, including stocks and ETFs fees, and there is a fee for withdrawing your money.

 |Assets||Fee level||Fee terms|